pasqualerossi/42-Piscine/README.md

 Step 1 - Login with exam / exam at the Login Screen. </br>
 Step 2 - Open a Terminal and type in your username and password after the prompt. </br>
 Step 3 - Type examshell in a terminal to begin.

+# Before Exams

+You should learn the following C Concepts:
+- Functions
+- Loops
+- Condition
+- Arrays
+- Pointers
+- Strings
+- Argc & Argv
+- Malloc and Free